Welcome

 What “Bad Behavior, Bad Brain” Means

 Practicing neurologists have a “rule of thumb”.
 Bad behavior, bad brain.
-Now, a rule of thumb is defined as a useful principle that applies in most situations most if the time, but it’s not meant to be strictly accurate or reliable in every situation.
+Now, a rule of thumb is defined as a useful principle that applies in most situations most of the time, but it’s not meant to be strictly accurate or reliable in every situation.
 Bad behavior, bad brain means that if someone is behaving badly, as a starting point a physician should look at their brain, because often that’s where the problem is.
 We might say good behavior, good brain.
 Could be true.
 But it’s not true that a good brain always gives good behavior.
-Sadly, there are many people with perfectly good brains that are awful criminals.
+Sadly, there are many people with perfectly good brains that are appalling criminals.

 Free Newsletter to Everyone Upon Request